RestComm/Restcomm-Docker/README.md

 __Quick test__

-After you started the Restcomm container, you can quickly make a call to verify that everything works by using the Olympus WebRTC applicatin that is shipped with Restcomm.
+After you started the RestComm container, you can quickly make a call to verify that everything works by using the Olympus WebRTC applicatin that is shipped with Restcomm.

-1. Point your browser to ```http://HOST_IP_ADDRESS/olympus```
+1. Point your browser to ```http://HOST_IP_ADDRESS:8080/olympus```
 2. Press "Sign in" (username alice or bob and password 1234)
 3. Your browser will ask for permission to share microphone and camera, press allow
 4. Go to "Contact", click on the "+1234" and press the "Audio Call" button (phone icon)
-5. You should hear the "Welcome to Restcomm, a Telestax Sponsored project" announcement
+5. You should hear the "Welcome to RestComm, a Telestax Sponsored project" announcement

 You can access the Admin UI by following the steps below: